thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 This claim MUST be present in a PSA attestation token.

-Note that this identifies the RoT implementation, not a particular instance.
+Note that this identifies the PSA RoT implementation, not a particular instance.
 To uniquely identify an instance, see the Instance ID claim {{sec-instance-id-claim}}.

 ~~~